geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " At any price but that of yielding thee !

 " Too well I know why all my prayers are vain,
-" As lunar beams to melt the frozen main ;
+" As lunar beams to melt the frozen main;
 " Shunn'd as a foe, and odious in thy sight,
 " Why scorn and hate my proffer'd crown requite.
 " What tho' my rival boast the careless mirth,
-" The sportive gaiety of upper earth ;
+" The sportive gaiety of upper earth;
 " For thee a love as warm, as pure, I bear, 350

 " And call thee here a monarch's throne to share.